 ELEANOR SAINSBURY B.Com.
 (UOW)

 Eleanor has lived in the Wingecarribee Shire for over 20 years.
-As the Financial Officer of Wingecarribee Adult Day Centres, she manages all aspects of the organisation’s finances and reports directly to the Treasurer.
-Eleanor joined WADC in 2006; prior to that she was the Expenditure Accountant for Wingecarribee Shire Council.
+Eleanor joined WADCC in 2006 as the Financial Officer and was appointed the Executive Officer in 2022.
+Prior to joining WADCC, she was the Expenditure Accountant for Wingecarribee Shire Council.
 Eleanor has also worked for numerous small businesses in the local area, including a property developer, wine maker, transport business and several tradesmen.
 Her Bachelor of Commerce degree included majors in Accountancy & Management.
+Eleanor is incredibly passionate about the services that Wingecarribee Adult Day Care Centres provide, understanding that we are here to maintain life skills, provide companionship and purpose for clients, and much needed respite for carers.

 Wingecarribee Adult Day Centres is a registered business name of Wingecarribee Adult Day Care Centres Incorporated, ABN 25 317 050 477